 On the next-to-last day of January 2009, as he rooted about collecting litter along a major thoroughfare, he was struck and killed by a car.
 He’d been twenty-five or thirty feet from the side of the road.
 Initial press accounts stated the driver was under the influence of prescription medicine, but this turned out to be inaccurate.
 In any case, there was a tremendous outpouring of grief from the community.
 Within hours someone created a Facebook page to honor him, and a few months later someone else was inspired to organize a community clean-up.
 Hundreds of people pitched in to pick up litter, and it’s become an annual thing.
 On the first anniversary of his death, the town unveiled a statue in his memory.

 But I’m not trying to take this guy’s place.
 Litter offends me and always has.
 When my son was in first grade I suggested we pick up all the litter we found between our house and his school, a distance of five or six blocks.
 He could take the collected stuff to school for show-and-tell.
 Look how much I picked up in just that short distance, he would say.
 I secretly hoped his demonstration would shock his classmates, and convert them.

 In any case, my anti-litter stance has intensified.
 Every day during my walk I pass a grassy knoll where teen drunkies congregate at night.
 They leave behind assorted empties, so I pick them all up.
 I pass a fast food place and find discarded bags and cups strewn along the sidewalk.
 I pick them up.
 I cannot pass this stuff by.

-Now it is New Year's Day 2011, and along with the usual vows to quit smoking, lose weight, etc etc, I urge everyone to think about trash.
+Now it is New Year’s Day 2011, and along with the usual vows to quit smoking, lose a few pounds, etc etc, I urge everyone to think about trash.
 Not necessarily to the point where you carry around an empty bag to collect litter, but to be mindful of always disposing of stuff properly.